Admissions

 • Statement of Purpose

-Statement of Purpose instructions
+Statement of purpose

+In your own words, please answer both of the following prompts.
+The answer to each prompt should be a maximum of 500 words.
 For reference when preparing to compose your statement of purpose, you can review the program’s definition of Social Justice, how community health and social justice are related, and how we promote the two with examples.
-Additionally, the program learning objectives are available to review.
+Additionally, the program learning objectives are available for review.

 1. How do your past experiences (academic, professional, and/or personal) connect with our program learning objectives and emphasize your commitment to social justice and community health?